 \subsection{Constructing Precise Anchor Videos from Source Videos via Visibility-Based Masking}

 We aim to construct anchor videos that are well-aligned with the source videos, making the learning process easier and more efficient.
-To achieve this, we construct anchor videos through a masking strategy that preserves alignment while mimicking the geometric characteristics of point-cloud-rendered videos.
-Specifically, our process consists of the following two steps:
+To achieve this, we use the following two steps to construct anchor videos through a masking strategy that preserves alignment while mimicking the geometric characteristics of point-cloud-rendered videos:

-\myparagraph{Step 1: Pixel-Level Visibility Tracking and Masking.} We estimate pixel trajectories in the source video using dense optical flow from the first frame (computed via RAFT~\cite{teed2020raft}) to determine whether each pixel remains visible from the original viewpoint (see Appendix for details).
+\myparagraph{Step 1: Pixel-Level Visibility Tracking and Masking.} We estimate pixel trajectories in the source video using dense optical flow from the first frame (computed via RAFT~\citep{teed2020raft}) to determine whether each pixel remains visible from the original viewpoint.
 This pixel tracking simulates how content moves or disappears due to viewpoint shifts or occlusion.
 We provide a binary visibility mask for each frame based on such tracking information, retaining only regions consistently traced from the original view and masking out the rest.
 This process effectively mimics the core property of anchor videos, which excludes newly revealed content while ensuring precise alignment in the visible regions.
 In cases where the visible region becomes too small due to large viewpoint shifts, we freeze the mask in subsequent frames to prevent further degradation.
 The masked source video is obtained by applying the visibility mask to the source video, as shown in \cref{fig:anchor video construction}.